Mayo (UK Parliament constituency)

 County Mayo was a parliamentary constituency in Ireland, which returned two Members of Parliament (MPs) to the House of Commons of the Parliament of the United Kingdom from 1801 to 1885.

 History

-The constituency was created at the Act of Union 1800, replacing the earlier Mayo constituency in the pre-union Parliament of Ireland.
-Under the Redistribution of Seats Act 1885 it was divided into four new single-seat constituencies: see East Mayo, North Mayo, South Mayo and West Mayo.
+The constituency was created in 1801 under the Acts of Union 1800, succeeding the earlier County Mayo constituency in the pre-union Parliament of Ireland.
+Under the Redistribution of Seats Act 1885 it was divided into four new single-seat constituencies: East Mayo, North Mayo, South Mayo and West Mayo.

 Boundaries

 This constituency comprised the whole of County Mayo.

 Members of Parliament

 Elections

 The elections in this constituency took place using the first past the post electoral system.

 Elections in the 1830s

 Browne was elevated to the peerage, becoming 1st Baron Oranmore and causing a by-election.